danielkwon89/js-rails-frontend/README.md

        rails s

-5. Almost done.
+5. Almost done!
 Now we just need to clone our JS frontend.
 Open up a new terminal and run the following:

        git clone https://github.com/danielkwon89/js-rails-frontend.git